 For a little bit of a change to a classic Amsterdam trip, visit this mysterious place with exceptional interiors.
 They even decided to build a museum within.

 If you’re ever in Iceland or Scandinavia, there are lots of sights to see out in nature, including the Northern lights, geysers, glaciers and wild animals.

-However, man’s achievements are, in some places, equally as impressive.
+However, in some places, man’s achievements are equally impressive.
 The Harpa Concert Hall in Reykjavík is a piece of architectural grandeur that literally reflects colour on the water.

 It’s made of glass with a honeycomb effect and is visited by many each year for the music and gorgeous views.